 Born in Ottawa, Canada, Frank Horvat is an award-winning and critically acclaimed composer and pianist.
 From performing in classical concerts to playing in The Frank Horvat Band, he maintains an active schedule of recording projects and performances of his own compositions.
 His portfolio of works consists of chamber, pop/rock, electronic, musical theatre, film, and large ensemble pieces.
 His music has been premiered on four continents and featured on TV networks like the CBC, HBO & Bravo and a variety of radio stations internationally.

 Frank has toured across North America, including his 60+ city Green Keys Tour, and performed at many festivals including Music and Beyond Festival (Ottawa), NuitBlanche (Toronto), The Works Art and Design Festival (Edmonton) and NXNE.
 Released in 2007, his debut recording, “I’ll Be Good”, featured his original compositions for solo piano.
-His discography has since grown to almost a dozen projects based on social injustices or the wondrousness of life, love and longing.
+His discography has since grown to over a dozen projects based on social injustices or the wondrousness of life, love and longing.

 Now residing in Toronto with his wife/manager, Frank is an Associate Composer at the Canadian Music Centre (CMC), a member of the Canadian League of Composers and is passionate about social issues related to human rights and the environment.
 Learn more about his upcoming projects at frankhorvat.com.